dlshriver/intercepts/docs/index.rst

 .. image:: https://travis-ci.org/dlshriver/intercepts.svg?branch=master
     :target: https://travis-ci.org/dlshriver/intercepts

+.. note:: Intercepting builtin functions and methods is currently not working
+    correctly and has been disabled.
+Unfortunately, this means that most of the examples shown in this documentation do not work.
+I am working on fixing these issues.
+    -- David

 **Intercepts** allows you to intercept any function call in Python and handle it in any manner you choose.